Fuinn/mos-docs/src/start.rst

 .. image:: ../static/ui_token.*

-The following code snippets show how to deploy a model using the client libraries after the environmnet variables have been set:
+The following code snippets show how to deploy a model using the client libraries after the environment variables have been set:

 .. tabs::